adamhalama/phpc-mini-project/written-assignment/answer_doc.md

-# 2. task
+# 1 Familiarize yourself with the data.
+Load and visualize the input data for a few floorplans using a seperate Python script, Jupyter notebook or your preferred tool.

-**Familiarize yourself with the provided script.
+# 2. Familiarize yourself with the provided script.
 Run and time the reference implementation for a small subset of floorplans (e.g., 10 - 20).

-How long do you estimate it would take to process all the floorplans?
+- **How long do you estimate it would take to process all the floorplans?
 Perform the timing as a batch job so you get relieable results.**

-*How long do you estimate it would take to process all the floorplans?
-Perform the timing as a batch job so you get relieable results.*

 - Elapsed (wall clock) time (h:mm:ss or m:ss): 3:56.88 (for 20 floorplans)

--
+# 3. Visualize the simulation results for a few floorplans.

 # 4. Profile the reference jacobi function using kernprof.
 Explain the different parts of the function and how much time each part takes.